rdsea/sys4bigml/tutorials/PerformanceMonitoring/README.md

 * [Configurate Grafana with Prometheus](https://prometheus.io/docs/visualization/grafana/)
 * https://dzone.com/articles/monitoring-with-prometheus

+## Identifying the goal of monitoring/observability

+What is the goal of monitoring?
+Given an ML service, what would you like to monitor?
+Can you define high-level metrics that can be determined from low-level monitoring information?

+Goal of monitoring/observability must be done together with ML service design, not an after-thought.

 ## Preparing an ML service

 In this tutorial, we would use the BTS ML service that we developed for the ML Project Management tutorial.